castdrian/docker-theos/README.md

 # docker-theos

-minimal linux image with theos preinstalled
+minimal linux image with theos, orion and swift preinstalled